How to Upload an SSH Public Key to an Existing Droplet

 DigitalOcean Droplets are Linux-based virtual machines (VMs) that run on top of virtualized hardware.
 Each Droplet you create is a new server you can use, either standalone or as part of a larger, cloud-based infrastructure.

 For security reasons, you can’t add or modify the SSH keys on your Droplet using the control panel after you create it, but you have several options to add and modify them via the command line.
-If you currently have SSH access to the Droplet, you can upload keys:
+If you currently have SSH access to the Droplet, you can upload keys in multiple ways:

 If you currently can’t connect to your Droplet at all, use the Recovery Console to reset the root user password.
 Once logged in on the console, you can either add your key manually from the console or temporarily enable password authentication to add the key via SSH.